 If digestive symptoms are ongoing or severe, they may result from an underlying medical condition.

-Some common digestive diseases include:
+Some common digestive diseases and disorders include:

 Individuals who experience symptoms associated with conditions like these should consult a doctor.
 Severe stomach pain, vomiting, or diarrhea may be signs of a serious health problem.

 Digestion problems may be a result of stress or digestive conditions.

 Mild digestive problems may respond well to at-home treatments, such as adding or removing certain foods from the diet, exercise, and keeping a food diary.
 However, more serious issues may require medical attention.

 Anyone experiencing new or unexpected digestion problems should consult a medical professional to receive a diagnosis and suitable treatment for their symptoms.